 Frenchmans Creek originates in Mount Archer and winds down along Frenchville Road in North Rockhampton.
-Since 2016, Council has coordinated community plantings along the popular walking track in association with National Tree Day activities.
-Significant flows come down Frenchman's Creek throughout the wet season, so the ongoing restoration and riparian improvements in this area are important to the long term stability and health of this urban waterway.
+Council commenced community plantings along the popular walking track in association with National Tree Day activities in 2016.
+Significant flows come down Frenchmans Creek throughout the wet season, so the ongoing restoration and riparian improvements in this area are important to the long term stability and health of this urban waterway.

-- Increase canopy cover, riparian width and biodiversity within the Region; - Improve environmental amenity and shade across the Region; - Increase site resilience; and - Encourage native bush regeneration.
+- Increase canopy cover, riparian width and biodiversity within the Region; - Improve environmental amenity and shade across the Region; - · Increase site resilience; and - Encourage native bush regeneration.